The DNA testing company found Darrell Crawford's results so unprecedented that they said it was like finding Bigfoot.

 “He’s the one who encouraged me to do this, and he wanted to compare our results,” said Crawford.
 “I just wish I could have shown it to him.
 It would have blown him away.”

-The late Crawford lived on the Blackfeet Indian Reservation in Heart Butte, Montana.
+The late Willy Crawford lived on the Blackfeet Indian Reservation in Heart Butte, Montana.
 Darrell Crawford has long believed that his ancestors came to North America during the Ice Age, through the Bering Land Bridge, an ancient human migration route from Asia to the Americas.

 The DNA results, however, indicated that the Crawfords’ ancestors came here from the Pacific.
 They initially settled in South America and then traveled north.
 To be clear, this, too, is merely a theory.
 While the company touts a 99 percent accuracy rate, other considerable variables are at play.

-Crawford is part the mtDNA Haplogroup B2.
+Crawford is part of the mtDNA Haplogroup B2.
 This genetic population subset originated in Arizona some 17,000 years ago and has a fairly low frequency in both Alaska and Canada.
 It’s one of the four major Native American groups that populated the continent.

 These groups are called clans, and all trace back to four female ancestors: Ai, Ina, Chie, and Sachi.
 CRI Genetics found Crawford to hail from the Ina clan.
 This DNA group’s closest relatives outside the Western Hemisphere are found in Southeast Asia.